Your cart is currently empty!

 B. Cuts in salary within the entire organization must be of equal percentages for all paid employees.
 All raises, bonuses, or stock options must be frozen until the payback schedules to the government are met.
 No existing company capital can be used to pay executive bonuses.

-C. All government financial injections must be incrementally executed based on the company’s achieving the performance-based business plan markers initially established before the loans.
-Labor and management wage restorations or bonuses for incremental achievement will be reviewed and set by representatives of the employees, management, and the government=appointed officials overseeing the loan process.
+C. All government financial injections must be incrementally executed based on a company achieving the performance-based business-plan markers initially established before the loans.
+Labor and management wage restorations or bonuses for incremental achievement will be reviewed and set by representatives of the employees, management, and government-appointed officials overseeing the loan process.

 D. The governmental loan repayment plan requires that all loans be repaid at a set interest rate determined by industry-wide standards of comparable loans from existing private sector sources.
 Only upon repayment of the principal and interest is the company freed of all loan-imposed obligations of governmental management.
 The government is not permitted to forgive loans without some form of public referendum.

-If we as a nation permit current governmental officials to attempt to do this in “too big a hurry to do this right without a full congressional debate,” then it should not be done at all.
+If we as a nation permit current governmental officials to attempt to do this in too big a hurry to do it right or without a full congressional debate, then it should not be done at all.
 Governmental incompetency provides no real solution for private sector incompetency.
-Beyond all that, it’s the people’s money, and that is……… the bottom line.
+Beyond all that, it’s the people’s money.
+And that is…